kares/request_exception_handler/README.md

 RequestExceptionHandler
 =======================

-Rails is not capable of calling Your exception handlers when an error occurs during the parsing of request parameters (e.g. in case of invalid XML body).
+Rails is not capable of calling your exception handlers when an error occurs during the parsing of request parameters (e.g. in case of invalid XML body).

 This will hopefully change someday, but until then I have created this biutiful monkey-patch for request parameter parsing to allow more flexibility when an invalid request body is received.

-Code has been tested on 2.3, 2.2.3 and 2.1 as well as on Rails 3.0 / 3.1.
+Tested on 3.0, 3.1 and 3.2 it should still work on Rails 2.3 and 2.2.3 as well.

 Install